simap/preactLSPA/README.md

     * HtmlWebpackPlugin
     * HtmlInlineScriptPlugin
     * HTMLInlineCSSWebpackPlugin
 * Images (png, jpg, svg) are inlined as base64 using webpack assets.
+Gzip negates most of the bloat added by base64.
 * Preact with JSX compilation. ([HTM](https://github.com/developit/htm) might be a good alternative, but I wanted JSX)
 * Babel with minimal overhead for non-modern browsers.
 * SizePlugin to keep tabs on output gzip size delta between builds.